 The Trust has a number of well-established partnerships that it leads in the region.
-It is the lead organisation for a large Challenge Partner hub.
-The number of pupils represented in hub partner schools has now grown to be over 6,000 pupils.
+It is the lead organisation for a large Challenge Partner hub across four County or Unity Councils.
+The number of schools in the hub has grown to 16 schools, which represents educational provision for over 15,000 pupils.
 Sir Christopher Hatton Academy acts as the lead school for the hub and collaborates with other very high performing academies to secure improvement to each setting as well as showcasing its own strengths.
-After a successful external review by Challenge Partners it has received national accreditation for its provision in science as an Area of Excellence.
-It will be showcasing the work it completes in science at National Network meetings and be providing a Sharing Leading Practice showcase event, open to all Challenge Partner settings, in early 2022.